Billy Connolly

 Connolly's trade, in the early 1960s, was that of a welder (specifically a boilermaker) in the Glasgow shipyards, but he gave it up towards the end of the decade to pursue a career as a folk singer.
-He first sang in the folk rock band The Humblebums with Gerry Rafferty and Tam Harvey, with whom he stayed until 1974, before beginning singing as a solo artist.
-In the early 1970s, Connolly made the transition from folk singer with a comedic persona to fully-fledged comedian, for which he is now best known.
+He first sang in the folk rock band the Humblebums alongside Gerry Rafferty and Tam Harvey, with whom he stayed until 1971, before beginning singing as a solo artist.
+In the early 1970s, Connolly made the transition from folk singer with a comedic persona to fully fledged comedian, for which he became best known.
 In 1972, he made his theatrical debut, at the Cottage Theatre in Cumbernauld, with a revue called Connolly's Glasgow Flourish.
 He also played the Edinburgh Festival Fringe.
-In 1972, Connolly's first solo album, Billy Connolly Live!, was produced, with a mixture of comedic songs and short monologues.
-In 1975 he topped the UK Singles Chart with "D.I.V.O.R.C.E."
+Also in 1972, Connolly's first solo album, Billy Connolly Live!, was produced, with a mixture of comedic songs and short monologues.
+In 1975, he reached No. 1 in the UK Singles Chart with "D.I.V.O.R.C.E."
+A regular guest on chat shows, he made his first appearance on Parkinson broadcast on the BBC in 1975 and he would appear on the show a record 15 times, including on the penultimate episode, broadcast in 2007.
+He also appeared on ITV's An Audience with... in 1985.
+In 2006, the British public ranked Connolly number 16 in ITV's poll of TV's 50 Greatest Stars.